Calgary Highlanders: Badge

 The badge is based on that worn by the 10th Battalion, CEF, which the regiment perpetuates.
 Significantly, a St. Andrew's Cross has been added to the design (this is not a representation of the Roman Numeral ten as is often erroneously reported).

 The crown is of the reigning monarch; a Tudor Crown was used from the introduction of this badge until 1953, and the ascension of Queen Elizabeth II.
 The crown was then changed to a St. Edward's Crown.
 These are sometimes referred to as "King's" and "Queen's" Crowns.
+In 2026 the Canadian Armed Forces announced that the Canadian Royal Crown will be progressively transitioned onto regimental insignia as the perpetual representation of the Sovereign's authority in Canada regardless of the reigning monarch.
+No timeline for when the Calgary Highlanders will conform to the new standard has been made public.

 The beaver and maple leaves are representative of Canada and the scrolls bearing thistles are representative of Scotland.
 The City of Calgary grew out of Fort Calgary, established in 1875 and so named by Colonel James Macleod after Calgary, Scotland, a location near his sister's home.

 The badge appears not only as a cap badge, but is also seen on the regiment's drums, as well as the drum major's sash and regimental pipe banners.